gdha/www.it3.be/_posts/2014-02-25-setting-up-duply.md

     =======================================================================================
     Install  1 Package

+On Ubuntu you need to install:

+     # apt-get install duply
+     # apt-get install python-paramiko

 Now that we have the necessary software installed we can create an empty profile (e.g. *mycloud*) using the following command: